jovotech/jovo-framework/docs/03_app-logic/01_routing/README.md

 // Go to global PizzaIntent
 app.toStatelessIntent('PizzaIntent');

-// Go to PizzaIntent in state Onboarding and pass more data app.toStatelessIntent('PizzaIntent', moreData);
+// Go to global PizzaIntent and pass more data app.toStatelessIntent('PizzaIntent', moreData);
 ```